JamesWoolfenden/terraform-gcp-bastion/README.md

 # terraform-gcp-bastion

-The beginnings of a bastion module for gcp, now with firewall.
+The beginnings of a bastion module for gcp, now with compute firewall.
-ExampleA is set up to work with Terraform cloud.
+ExampleA is set up to work within the Terraform Cloud.

 ## Usage